Masala Herb

 Pour water to vegetables and season with spices.

 Cook the soup.
-The soup needs to reduce and infuse with the ingredients.
+The soup needs to be reduced and infuse with the ingredients.

 Step 3